Zynga CEO resigns, founder Mark Pincus steps back in

 Sterne, Agee & Leach analyst Arvind Bhatia said the leadership change had sent the "wrong message" because the San Francisco-based company was beginning to move in the right direction under Mattrick.

-Mattrick, who Zynga said will receive a $4 million payout, was given the top job in 2013 to help turn around the company's waning fortunes after it failed to capitalize on the popularity of its "FarmVille" game with new hits.
-As chief executive, he focused on accelerating Zynga's mobile game efforts.
+Mattrick, who Zynga said will receive a $4 million payout, was given the top job in 2013 to help turn around the company's waning fortunes after it failed to capitalise on the popularity of its "FarmVille" game with new hits.
+As chief executive, he focussed on accelerating Zynga's mobile game efforts.

 Pincus stayed on as Zynga's chairman and chief product officer at the time and relinquished the last of his operational duties last year.